 If you are looking for one of the best hikes in Iceland that allows you to explore at your own pace, consider visiting the Hornstrandir Nature Reserve.
 The duration of your visit is entirely up to you, as you can choose which areas to explore and how long you want to stay.

 The activity level for this hike is rated as easy to moderate, making it suitable for hikers of all skill levels.
 While some hiking experience is helpful, a GPS is highly recommended due to connectivity issues.
-If you prefer a more guided experience, you can also opt to take a tour with a guide who can provide local knowledge and insight into the reserve’s flora and fauna.
+If you prefer a more guided experience, you can also take a tour with a guide who can provide local knowledge and insight into the reserve’s flora and fauna.

 The paths throughout the reserve are well-marked and in excellent condition, making it easy to navigate your way through the stunning landscape.
 However, it’s essential to pack plenty of water and refill your bottle in the morning, as the reserve doesn’t have a consistent water supply.